charklie/hyprdots/README.md

 Post Installation
 - Run `sh $HOME/.config/scripts/afterinstallation.sh` to make all scripts executable and add yourself to the input group.
 This is required for keybind and waybar functionality.
 - Look through the help menu by holding down `MOD + H`
+- Look through the fish config (if you are planning on staying with fish shell) in `~/.config/fish/config.fish` for aliases you may not be familiar with.
 - Have fun!